 Supportive treatments are indicated (eg, warm compresses, eyelid cleansing, and treatment of keratoconjunctivitis sicca as needed).

-Specific drug treatments can include topical antimicrobials for acute ulcerative blepharitis, systemic antivirals if viral infection is suspected, and topical corticosteroids for persistent acute nonulcerative blepharitis.
+Specific medication treatments can include topical antimicrobials for acute ulcerative blepharitis, systemic antivirals if viral infection is suspected, and topical corticosteroids for persistent acute nonulcerative blepharitis.

-Treatment of chronic blepharitis includes treatment of keratoconjunctivitis sicca with tear supplements and, as-needed use of warm compresses and topical or systemic antibiotics.
+Treatment of chronic blepharitis includes treatment of keratoconjunctivitis sicca with tear supplements, use of warm compresses and, topical or systemic antibiotics as needed.

 Drugs Mentioned In This Article